 A Doctor is a gift for the world.
-However, they remain so busy in taking care of others that they hardly get a little “me time” where they can relax.
-Now the other word that comes into your mind immediately on hearing the word “relax” is books, that’s quite sure.
-The best way to relax and spend time for yourself is to sit with a cup of coffee and a book.
+However, they remain so busy in taking care of others that they hardly get a little “me time” where they can relax and enjoy.
+Now the other word that comes into your mind immediately on hearing the word “relax” is entertainment however, one of the best ways to relax and spend time for yourself is to sit with a cup of coffee and a book.

-The lives of a doctor are quite hectic from graduation itself and it never decreases with loads of studies and work.
-Talking to a doctor made me feel how they almost spend their entire lives in their work and studies and he too felt that reading is one aspect which can help doctors in being stable mentally.
+The lives of a doctor are quite hectic from graduation and it never decreases with loads of studies and work.
+Talking to my friend who is pursuing doctor’s degree made me feel how they almost spend their entire lives in their studies and he too felt that reading is one aspect which can help doctors in being stable mentally.

 1. The White Coat Investor